-Action 3.1.1: Ensure that all elements of the Local Development Framework contain policies and guidance which aim to conserve and enhance biodiversity reflecting government guidance in the 2012 National Planning Policy Framework.
-Achieved Action 3.1.2: Production of a biodiversity supplementary planning document by 2011.
-Achieved
+Action 3.1.1: Ensure that all elements of the Local Development Framework contain policies and guidance which aim to conserve and enhance biodiversity reflecting government guidance in Planning Policy Statement 9.

+Action 3.1.2: Production of a biodiversity supplementary planning document by 2011.